-4.9 As part of the budget setting process for 2019-20 we assumed that £2.63 million would be transferred from earmarked reserves during the year.
-It is currently assumed that the amount to be transferred from earmarked reserves will increase by £3.71 million to £6.34 million.
+4.9 As part of the budget setting process for 2019-20 we assumed that £2.6 million would be transferred from earmarked reserves during the year.
+It is currently assumed that the amount to be transferred from earmarked reserves will increase by £2.1 million to £4.7 million.
 The table below highlights the major movement along with supporting narrative

-Reserve Latest Estimate £000 Projected Outturn £000 Variance £000 Explanation Budget Pressures (200) 0 200 In 2017-18 Council approved the use of this reserve to offset the potential loss of income during the crematorium rebuild project of £846,000 in 2018-19 and £200,000 in 2019-20.
-The disruption has been less than anticipated and consequently it is not currently proposed to use the reserve.
-Car Parks Maintenance Reserve (1,004) (1,911) (907) Profiling of repair and maintenance expenditure at our MSCP's.
-Election Costs 62 (104) (166) An annual contribution is budgeted as part of the budget process to equalise the cost of Borough Elections held on a four-year cycle.
+Reserve Original Projected Variance Explanation Estimate Outturn £000 £000 £000 Budget Pressures (200) 0 200 In 2017-18 Council approved the use of this reserve to offset the potential loss of income during the crematorium rebuild project of £846,000 in 2018-19 and £200,000 in 2019-20.
+The disruption has been less than anticipated and consequently it is not currently proposed to use this reserve.
+As this funding is not required to offset the revenue loss of income, a report to Council is currently being prepared to seek approval to use the funding that was set aside in 18/19 and 19/20, to offset the overspend on the crematorium capital project.
+Car Parks Maintenance Reserve (1,004) (1,538) (534) Profiling of repair and maintenance expenditure at our MSCP's.
+Business Rates Equalisation reserve (2,345) (2,570) (225) Additional costs of feasibility studies for transport and infrastructure projects to be funded from this reserve.
+Election costs Reserve 62 (129) (191) An annual contribution is budgeted as part of the budget process to equalise the cost of Borough Elections held on a four-year cycle.
 The expenditure shown relates to Borough elections held in May 2019.

-Reserve Latest Estimate £000 Projected Outturn £000 Variance £000 Explanation Invest to Save 814 490 (323) Funding to support the ICT transformation programme and ICT cloud migration.
+Invest to Save 814 163 (651) Funding to support the ICT transformation programme and ICT cloud migration.
 Recycling Reserve 0 (150) (150) This reserve equalises the impact in the revenue account of adverse market movements in the income generated from recyclate materials.
 It is proposed to use the reserve to support £150,000 of costs in 2019-20.
-Carry Forward Items 0 (1,798) (1,798) Approved and budgeted projects that were ongoing at the end of the financial year.
+Carry Forward Items 0 (1,714) (1,714) Approved and budgeted projects that were ongoing at the end of the financial year.
 By allowing unspent project budgets to be carried forward to the next budget period, the pressure to use it or lose it is reduced.
 Budget managers are given more time to purchase goods or services that contribute to the achievement of objectives, which in turn promotes efficient use of resources.
-Other Reserves 17 (550) (567) Use of the Local Plan reserve to fund consultants' costs.
-Variations in grant funded programme costs equalised by the use of the reserve e.g. Refugee and Family Support Programme.
-TOTAL (3,711)
+Other Reserves 17 1,160 1,143 The large increase is due to Special Protection Area income received for the future development and maintenance of green spaces.
+This has been received following the approval of the Local plan.
+TOTAL 2,656 4,778 2,122